Special Educational Needs and Disabilities

 The Academy’s Local Governing Body has a legal duty to publish the SEND Information Report on their website to explain the implementation of Waverley Junior Academy’s policy for pupils with SEND.

-The downloadable documents below provide more information regarding our SEND Report and provision within the academy.
+The downloadable documents at the bottom of this page provide more information regarding our SEND Report and provision within the academy.

 What our parents say….